Wartburg 353: Replacements

 In the mid-seventies, a joint project with Škoda and Trabant, led to the development of a Czech-engined design called the 610M.
-The plug was pulled on this project as the oil crisis had made it impossible to invest in the new plants that would be required.
+The plug was pulled on this project as the oil crisis had made it impossible to invest in the new plants that would have been required.

-The Wartburg engineers developed several four-stroke versions, none of which were accepted for series production.
-In 1972 a four-stroke inline-four of 1.6 litres producing 82 PS was developed, but the political leadership cancelled the project in favor of a facelift.
+The Wartburg engineers developed several four-stroke versions, none accepted for series production.
+In 1972 a four-stroke inline-four of 1.6 liters producing 82 PS was developed, but the political leadership canceled the project in favor of a facelift.
 A slack in demand abroad was compensated for by rising demand within East Germany, made possible by wage increases.
 In the early eighties, as two-strokes were becoming harder and harder to sell, the technical team developed a four-stroke version of the 993 cc three-cylinder unit.
-In spite of good performance in tests, this too remained stillborn.
+Despite good performance in tests, this, too, remained stillborn.

-It was not until 1984, when the license for producing Volkswagen's 1272 cc inline-four was gained that Wartburg had their chance.
-Deliveries of the Wartburg 1.3 finally begun in October 1988, much too late to help AWE survive the reunification.
+It was not until 1984 when the license for producing Volkswagen's 1272 cc inline-four was gained, that Wartburg had its chance.
+Deliveries of the Wartburg 1.3 finally began in October 1988, much too late to help AWE survive the reunification.